ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST keep a record of signed blocks seen since the since the start of the weak subjectivity period and MUST support serving requests of blocks up to their own `head_block_root`.

-Clients MUST respond with at least the first block that exists in the range, if they have it.
+Clients MUST respond with at least the first block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOCKS` blocks.

 The following blocks, where they exist, MUST be send in consecutive order.